llealloo/audiolink/Docs/PlayerAPI.md

 # Using the Player API

+Media States can be controlled via an Udon API, which lets you hook the system up to custom video players or use it for other purposes.
+It can also be used in automatic fashion, where it will attempt to populate the Media State data by inspecting the chosen Audio Source.
+This is less precise than controlling the system manually, but is useful as a fallback.
+This automatic behavior is controlled by the "Auto Set Media State" toggle.

+To control the Player API manually:
 - Import AudioLink `using AudioLink;`
 - Disable Auto Set Media State toggle on the AudioLink behaviour
 - Add AudioLink variable `public AudioLink.AudioLink audiolink;`